 Inventory consists primarily of healthcare delivery-related drugs, medical supplies and surgical supplies.
 Inventory is stated at the lower of cost or market.
 Inventory cost is determined using the first-in first-out basis or the average cost method.
-Obsolescence reserves were \$2,424 at December 31, 2020 and 2019.
+Obsolescence reserves were \$2,738 and \$2,424 at December 31, 2021 and 2020, respectively.